Closed every Monday year-round

 Closed on Mondays FAQ

-- Yes - closed every Monday year-round, except during major Chinese national holidays (October 1-7, Lunar New Year, Labour Day week).
+- Yes - closed every Monday year-round, except when major Chinese national holidays change the published calendar.

-- Great Wall, National Museum of China (free, open Monday), Summer Palace, Temple of Heaven, or a Beijing cultural experience.
+- Great Wall, Summer Palace main park, Temple of Heaven, or a Beijing cultural experience.

-- No - the booking system blocks Mondays (except holiday weeks).
+- No - the booking system blocks Mondays except when holiday calendars explicitly open the date.

-- Reschedule the FC to a different trip day, or accept skipping the FC this trip.
+- Reschedule the Forbidden City to a different trip day, or accept skipping the Forbidden City this trip.
 Cultural experience or Great Wall are good Monday substitutes.

 Move the day to a Monday alternative